CharmiPatel25/TeamPurple_MADT6114_ReactProject/README.md

   #### Charmi Patel
   #### Jyothi Thomas

+# How to install into your React app
+ npm install TeamPurple_MADT6114_ReactProject

 # How to play
    You can move the snake with the arrow keys or W / A / S / D.
 # Screenshots